sdornel/fit-tracker/README.md

 backend will ideally have full crud users crud -DONE
-^ auth with email/password
+^ auth with email/password -DONE
 exercises crud -DONE
+add new DB column for resistance. -DONE

+need to salt passwords with bcrypt!

 frontend will have routes!
-add auth for login page with email/password -DONE profile page/route (including a user form for updates) log workouts page/route
+add auth for login page with email/password -DONE

+prevent unauthorized users from getting past login page profile page/route (including a user form for updates) -WIP log workouts page/route
 ^ includes a form to log new activities (distance and reps cannot both be empty) 3rd route with previous workouts showing everything you did on a certain day

-add new DB column for resistance.